AppDaemon/appdaemon/docs/APPGUIDE.rst

 To accommodate both systems, dependency trees are assigned priorities in the range 50 - 51, again allowing apps to set priorities such that they will be loaded before or after specific sets of dependent apps.

-Note that apps that are dependent upon other apps will ignore any priority setting in their configuration.
+Note that apps that are dependent upon other apps, and apps that are depended upon by other apps will ignore any priority setting in their configuration.

 Callback Constraints
 --------------------